Inventory Management

 Assign Warehouse To Part

-If the part will be present in more than one physical warehouse you can click the blue Add Warehouse button to add a new warehouse entry.
-Each warehouse can have its own independent quantity level of the same part number.
+If a part is kept in multiple physical warehouses, click the blue Add Warehouse button to add another warehouse entry.
+Each warehouse tracks its own quantity for the same part number.

 Back To Top